Duffsman/Ritschratsch/README.md

 # Ritschratsch
- A framework for arduino to easily build sound machines from DC motors, servo motors, WS2812b led strips and trash.
+ A framework for arduino to easily build sound machines from DC and servo motors, WS2812b led strips and trash.
+A lot of tape, zip ties and a glue gun is recommended.

 ![pinout](img/rira_pinout.png)